lamasfoker/anki-templates/README.md

 1. Beautiful Style! ✨✨
 2. The English Template tries to auto import the audio of the pronunciation!
 Only for single word. 🤖🎵
-3. Fight back the [Context Dependent Memory](https://en.wikipedia.org/wiki/Context-dependent_memory) changing template colors and fonts! 🧠🧠
+3. Fight back the [Context Dependent Memory](https://en.wikipedia.org/wiki/Context-dependent_memory) changing template colors and fonts and switching words! 🧠🧠

 ## Compatibility:
 Is this template compatible with my version of Anki?